FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 Then you may find your GPU device in the FedML Falcon platform https://open.fedml.ai/gpu-supplier/gpus/index

-After you FedML account bind to your payment account.
+And then you may bind your FedML account to your payment account.
 Once your GPU device is scheduled to run any computing work load,

 you will get some rewards from the GPU consumer with the `fedml launch job` CLI.